The good news is there is more than one way to meditate; and stopping your thoughts is not one of them!

 H. Emilie Cady, Lessons in Truth (circa 1895)

-Click here to download free podcasts of Rev. Paulette’s weekly Touching the Stillness broadcast on Unity Online Radio which contain a wealth of meditation tools and tips to help you move past the chattering, roving mind to the tranquillity of healing, holy silence.
+Click here to download free podcasts of Rev. Paulette’s weekly Touching the Stillness broadcast on Unity Online Radio which contain a wealth of meditation tools and tips to help you move past the chattering, roving mind to the tranquility of healing, holy silence.

 "Paulette's meditations are transcendent!
 With her lovingly direct teachings she encourages us to live lives of freedom and fulfillment through prayer and meditation practice.”
 Laura Harvey,Former Editor of Daily Word Magazine www.dailyword.com

 “I can't say enough about this wonderful meditation CD!
 Rev. Paulette’s soothing voice, and the words she uses, easily brings me to a quiet place of peace and calm.
 I always recommend her CD to other people.
 I have given it as a gift to many others too.
 They all tell me how much it helps them to truly relax and feel connected to Spirit.
 I love her CD so much that I play it all night long while I sleep.”
-Diane P.Plainfield, IL
+Diane P.Sandwich, IL

 “The Touching the Stillness meditation CD is the best thing I’ve ever come across!
 Although I've been a Unity "student" for thirty-seven years, meditation is not an easy thing for me to do, but now that I have found this CD I can immerse myself and be transported into a blissful state of peace.
 I use this CD daily... what can I say, I'm addicted to it!”
 Maria C.Huntington Beach, CA